deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "Slave ju-"

 The cryogenic grey storms of Cimbrean-5 vanished.
-In an eyeblink the planet Cimbrean – the inhabited one, all blues and greens and white – replaced it below them and *much* larger.
+In an eyeblink the planet Cimbrean---the inhabited one, all blues and greens and white---replaced it below them and *much* larger.

 "-mp?
 Oh.
 Impressive."